By Sarah Sell , University Communications and Marketing

 Steele is now working toward a bachelor’s degree with support from the University of South Florida’s Office of Veteran Success, which helps veterans transition smoothly from military service to campus life through benefits and career counseling.

 USF offers a variety of scholarships and programs aimed at providing financial support and academic resources to first-generation and military-connected students.
-Currently, the university serves more than 1,900 student veterans, with over 60% of these veterans also being first-generation college students.
+The university currently serves over 1,900 student veterans, many of whom are also first-generation college students.

 “I want to show future generations that it’s possible, and even though it’s tough, you can get through it.
 You got to have a good work ethic,” said Steele, a history major and student advisor in the OVS office at the USF St. Petersburg campus.